 We are very proud of Mrs. Chaka!

 In keeping with AdvancED's goal of encouraging continuing improvement, required actions were outlined for improvement.
 AdvancED will be returning in April to follow up on two required actions, specifically relating to the elected board of trustees.
-More detailed information about the review team's findings is available below in our news release, in AdvancED's report, and in a statement from our board of trustees.
+On March 24, the board adoped an action plan to address issues raised by the accreditation team.